pywbem/nocaselist/docs/development.rst

 6. On GitHub, create a Pull Request for branch ``start_M.N.U``.

-    Important: When creating Pull Requests, GitHub by default targets the ``master`` branch.
-When starting a version based on a stable branch, you need to change the target branch of the Pull Request to ``stable_M.N``.
+    When creating Pull Requests, GitHub by default targets the ``master`` branch.

 7. On GitHub, create a milestone for the new version ``M.N.U``.